WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 signed exchange and forwarded to another client, which won't have to re-fetch this validity information for some period of time.

-## The Signed-Headers Header ## {#signed-headers}

-The `Signed-Headers` header field identifies an ordered list of response header fields to include in a signature.
-The request URL and response status are included unconditionally.
-This allows a TLS-terminating intermediate to reorder headers without breaking the signature.
-This *can* also allow the intermediate to add headers that will be ignored by some higher-level protocols, but
-{{signature-validity}} provides a hook to let other higher-level protocols reject such insecure headers.

-This header field appears once instead of being incorporated into the signatures' parameters because the significant header fields need to be consistent across all signatures of an exchange, to avoid forcing higher-level protocols to merge the header field lists of valid signatures.

-See {{how-much-to-sign}} for a discussion of why only the URL from the request is included and not other request headers.

-`Signed-Headers` is a Structured Header as defined by
-{{!I-D.ietf-httpbis-header-structure}}.
-Its value MUST be a list (Section 4.8 of
-{{!I-D.ietf-httpbis-header-structure}}) of lowercase strings (Section 4.2 of
-{{!I-D.ietf-httpbis-header-structure}}) naming HTTP response header fields.
-Pseudo-header field names (Section 8.1.2.1 of {{!RFC7540}}) MUST NOT appear in this list.

-Higher-level protocols SHOULD place requirements on the minimum set of headers to include in the `Signed-Headers` header field.

 ## The Signature Header ## {#signature-header}

 The `Signature` header field conveys a list of signatures for an exchange, each one accompanied by information about how to determine the authority of and refresh that signature.
-Each signature directly signs the significant headers of the exchange and identifies one of those headers that enforces the integrity of the exchange's payload.
+Each signature directly signs the exchange's headers and identifies one of those headers that enforces the integrity of the exchange's payload.

 The `Signature` header is a Structured Header as defined by
 {{!I-D.ietf-httpbis-header-structure}}.
 Its value MUST be a list (Section 4.8 of